Posidonia Shale: Paleogeography and paleoenvironment

-The main terrestrial environments of the Posidonia Shale are the near emerged lands where the Black Forest High/Swell (known thanks to strata containing fine sand in the tenuicostatum Zone, 'Glaukonit und viel Feinsand', at Obereggenen im Breisgau), located at 70 km at the west and the Ries Swell, W of Regensburg, then far towards the W the Vosges Massif is also suggested to be present (known by the abundant detrital quartz from the EST433 borehole located near Bure, Meuse).
-The Environments of this highs are assumed to have been trought phases os aridity and humidy marked by the Toarcian Oceanic Anoxic Event on the basis of Palynology.
-In the east the SW German sub-basin was bounded by the Bohemian-Hercynian landmass (Modern Bohemian Massif), with the Vindelician peninsula at the S-SW, reaching the west area of Augsburg.
+The main terrestrial environments of the Posidonia Shale are the near emerged lands where the Black Forest High/Swell (known thanks to strata containing fine sand in the tenuicostatum Zone, 'Glaukonit und viel Feinsand', at Obereggenen im Breisgau), located at 70 km at the west and the Ries Swell, west of Regensburg, then far towards the west, the Vosges Massif is also suggested to be present (known by the abundant detrital quartz from the EST433 borehole located near Bure, Meuse).
+The Environments of these highs are assumed to have been through phases of aridity and humidity marked by the Toarcian Oceanic Anoxic Event based on palynology.
+In the east, the SW German sub-basin was bounded by the Bohemian-Hercynian landmass (modern Bohemian Massif), with the Vindelician peninsula at the S-SW, reaching the west area of Augsburg.
 Between the Hettangian-Toarcian, this threshold was perhaps temporarily connected via a land bridge with an island in the area of the Aarmassif.
-The Bohemian Massif was located in a relatively warm, precipitation-rich climate with Bavarian shallow areas receiving freshwater inflows from the east, which temporarily lowered the salinity of the seawater in the whole basin or in parts.
-The margins of the SWGB as well as the hinterland relief had very gentle topography, and therefore fine-grained siliciclastic sediments where easily transported and deposited in the nearshore area of the basin, as well long transported driftwood, and the lack of insects or terrestrial vertebrates.
-In the south-eastern North-German Basin at Hondelange and Schandelah, the Posidonienschiefer was deposited in the "Oberaller Through", a local depression bordered by the emerged "Calvörde Island" and the submerged Altmark Swell to the N, while the shallow submerged Fallstein Swell closed it at the south, and more towards the E the Bohemian Massif hosted a large delta that discharged towards Oberaller.
+The Bohemian Massif was located in a relatively warm, precipitation-rich climate with Bavarian shallow areas receiving freshwater inflows from the east.
+This temporarily lowered the salinity of the seawater in the basin.
+The margins of the SWGB, as well as the hinterland relief, had very gentle topography, and therefore fine-grained siliciclastic sediments were easily transported and deposited in the nearshore area of the basin, as well as long transported driftwood, and the lack of insects or terrestrial vertebrates.
+In the south-eastern North-German Basin at Hondelange and Schandelah, the Posidonienschiefer was deposited in the "Oberaller Through", a local depression bordered by the emerged "Calvörde Island" and the submerged Altmark Swell to the north, while the shallow submerged Fallstein Swell closed it at the south, and more towards the east, the Bohemian Massif hosted a large delta that discharged towards Oberaller.